yzia2000/journal/src/pages/posts/explicit_over_implicit.md

 handling things end to end.
 Windows/Mac is more popular than Linux and it will always be to an end user (not a server).
-Packing all these things in will incur a ton of implicit behaviour and customer will enjoy it while things are meeting there needs.
+Packing all these things in will incur a ton of implicit behaviour and customer will enjoy it while things are meeting their needs.
 Different companies have different implicit behaviours and there are different customers with different needs.
 If your implicit behaviour makes sense, there will be a customer out there to try your unique solution because they have a unique need.
 The name of the game is ensuring the implicit